Flu vs. COVID-19: How to Tell the Difference

 The COVID-19 situation continues to evolve.
 Because the illness is caused by a new virus, the vast majority of people have not yet acquired immunity to it, and an effective vaccine may still be months away.
 Scientists and clinicians continue to learn more about COVID-19, which is currently thought to have a significantly higher mortality rate than that of most flu strains.

 Medella Urgent Care continues to be available to meet your urgent care needs during the COVID-19 pandemic.
 In addition to our full range of urgent care services, we’re pleased to offer COVID-19 genetic testing, COVID-19 antigen testing, and COVID-19 antibody testing at both of our clinics serving residents of Magnolia and the Vintage Park/northwest Houston, TX, areas.
 Contact us or stop by today to learn more.
-We are open every day during extended hours, and we do not require appointments.
+We are open every day during extended hours.